ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 ## Navigation

-This is a long article, so feel free to jump around:
+This is a long article, so feel free to skip around:

 - [Summary](#summary)
 - [Grand Finals recap](#grand-finals-recap)